k8s-platform-hub/hello-iOS/README.md

 Keep a note of your cluster name.
 Alternatively, you can also go to your [hasura dashboard](https://dashboard.hasura.io) and see the clusters you have.

-Next, open `mobile-app/iOS-app/Hasura.swift` and replace the `clusterName` at line 21 with the name of your cluster.

 ### Step 3: Deploying on a hasura cluster

 ```sh